 - 2 Division Chiefs

 - 2 Captain/Medics

 - 2 Engineer/Medics

 The Operations Division is responsible for providing a coordinated and organized response to emergencies and other requests for service.
 The division is comprised of emergency response personnel and equipment.
 The daily emergency response staffing for the entire City is 6 personnel.
-This staffing includes a Chief Officer, 2 Captains, 2 Engineers/Firefighters and one Firefighter/Paramedic.
+This staffing includes a Chief Officer, 2 Captains, 2 Engineer/Firefighters and one Firefighter/Medic.

 The City provides a full range of emergency responses services including but not limited to: emergency medical services, structural fire suppression, wildland urban interface fire suppression, hazardous materials incidents, Urban Search and Rescue, water rescue, vehicle extrication, technical rescue as well as basic life support medical services.
 As of 2016, Advanced Life Support (ALS) is provided through our Firefighter/Medics.

 Emergency response personnel respond to almost 1,600 incidents annually, of which approximately 80% are medical in nature, ranging from motor vehicle accidents and elderly falls to childbirths and heart attacks.
 The Operations Division often provides non-emergency customer service when there is no other public agency or private firm willing or available to assist.
 The Operations Division also conducts routine fire inspections on buildings in the City as well as servicing and testing the cities nearly 900 fire hydrants.